1-877-929-7245

 Back at sea in the mid-afternoon, we catch our first glimpse of the steep granite cliffs and silvery beaches of the Lofoten Islands.
 Described as Europe's most dramatic and spectacular isles, the Lofotens are tethered to mainland Norway by a series of bridges that resemble spiky teeth.
 Home to small fishing communities, we enter the breathtaking strait of Raftsundet, before reaching the sapphire waters of Trollfjord.
 Here, snow-covered granite peaks jut out of the water, narrowing the channel, before opening to reveal an ethereal landscape blanketed in pristine white.

-In the arctic winter, days are only a shade less dark than night-time, so we have the best chance of seeing the spectacular Northern Lights.
+In the Arctic winter, days are only a shade less dark than night-time, so we have the best chance of seeing the spectacular Northern Lights.
 Failing that, we can look out for the lights of Lofoten's fishing villages.
+Overnight ship.

 Includes